aws/aws-xray-sdk-dotnet/README.md

 AWSXRayRecorder.Instance.AddMetadata("my key", "my value");
 ```

 ### AWS Lambda support (.NET Core)

-You can create `Subsegment` inside lambda function.
+The AWS Lambda execution environment by default creates a `Segment` before each Lambda function invocation and sends it to the X-Ray service.
+AWS X-Ray .NET/Core SDK will make sure there will be a `FacadeSegment` inside the lambda context so that you can instrument your application successfully through subsegments only. `Subsegments` generated inside a Lambda function are attached to this `FacadeSegment` and only subsegments are streamed by the SDK.
+In addition to the custom subsegments, the middlewares would generate subsegments for outgoing HTTP calls, SQL queries, and AWS SDK calls within the lambda function the same way they do in a normal application.

-*Note*: The AWS Lambda execution environment creates a `Segment` before the Lambda function is invoked, so a `Segment` cannot be created inside the Lambda function.
+*Note*: You can only create and close `Subsegment` inside a lambda function. `Segment` cannot be created inside the lambda function.
+All operations on `Segment` will throw an `UnsupportedOperationException` exception.

 ```csharp
 public string FunctionHandler(string input, ILambdaContext context)